joelberkeley/spidr/tutorials/BayesianOptimization.md

                                   in (concat dataset new_data, fit model lbfgs new_data)
 ```

-When we search for more points, we could choose to search a fixed number of times, or we could choose to repeat it until we find a point that's within some margin of error of a known optimum.
-Fundamentally, we don't want to assume a stopping condition.
-Indeed, we want to decouple stopping entirely from the definition of the iteration.
-A potentially-infinite sequence of values such as this is perfectly captured by the `Stream` data type, which is what spidr's `loop` function produces.
+When we search for more points, we could search a fixed number of times, or we could continue until we find a point that's within some margin of error of a known optimum.
+Crucially, stopping is a separate concern from the actual iteration, and by treating it as such, we allow users to choose their own stopping condition.
+This implies the iteration must produce a potentially-infinite sequence of values.
+The `Stream` data type is perfect for this, and is what spidr's `loop` function produces.

 ```idris
 iterations : Stream (Dataset [2] [1], ConjugateGPRegression [2])